 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.

 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 You can find Arkansas’s regulations for cremation containers in Rule I, Section 15 of the Arkansas Embalmers & Funeral Directors Rules.

 No. Federal law requires funeral homes to accept caskets that consumers have purchased from other sources, such as an online retailer.
 You may also build your own casket, if you prefer.

 In Arkansas, a body must be buried in an established cemetery.
 (Arkansas Code § 20-17-902.)
+The sexton may require that you obtain a burial permit first.
 If you want to bury a body on private land, you may be permitted to establish a family graveyard.
 Contact the local health department and check town and county zoning laws before you proceed.

 You must register a family graveyard with the county clerk before holding a burial.
 (See Arkansas Code § 20-17-901, requiring all cemeteries to be registered with the county.)